02v1.0Jun 3, 2026

 Two patterns already in the codebase, for two different jobs: the current view stays in local storage, a saved view follows the user to the server.

-The apps that follow will each vary one axis on purpose: the design system (hand-rolled versus a familiar library), the domain (an over-represented one like task tracking versus something models see far less of), the flavor of the conventions.
-Each becomes a question we can actually answer rather than a confound we have to hope cancels out.
+We'll also be introducing additional apps, varying a single axis in each: the design system (built in-house versus a familiar library), the domain (an over-represented one like task tracking versus something models see far less of), the flavor of the conventions.
+Each variation lets us answer a unique set of questions about agent behavior in different real-world scenarios.

 Version 1.0 — June 2026.
 Reach us at hello@chordio.com.